albi3ro/M4/README.md

 * <b>Prerequisites:</b> I will spell out classes in the beginning that one should have taken in order to understand the physics of the post.
 For example, in order to understand calculating the orbitals of a hydrogen-like atom, I will assume you analytically solved it in a Quantum Mechanics course.
-    Even if you haven't taken  the classes, feel free to still try.
+    Even if you haven't taken  the classes, feel free to still try
-* <b>Research:</b> A general research technique.
-* <b>In Field:</b> A specialized technique.
-Unless you are doing research on the topic, or need to use this tool, you will probably not learn this technique, though researchers might hear about it.
-Consider where you want to spend your time.
+* <b>Graduate:</b> Specialty technique that assumes you have a solid grounding in the basics.
+I still try to not take any knowledge for granted, but not everyone will be trying to learn these things in the first place.
 * <b>Numerics:</b>Without a specific physics goal.
 Sometimes I may just want to talk about something programming or numerical method related.
-* <b>Fun:</b> Something off topic and silly for everyone!
+* <b>Programming:<b> Something related to the language itself.

 ## Julia - A possible future for scientific computing